Maikiii44/TermsClassifier/README.md

 # ♻ Terms Classifier

-This repo contains code to train a model that classifies terms into Nice Classes.
+This repo contains code to train a model that classifies terms into classes.
 It uses PEFT to finetune embedding models.
 The repo implements PEFT methods with
 PyTorch Lightning.